 6. Adjusting or moving another athlete’s gear in the transition area when their gear was placed first will result in a 5:00 minute penalty.

 7. Throwing trash on the course at any time before, during, or after will result in a 5:00 minute penalty for the first offense and disqualification on the second.
 Designated trash throwing areas are only at aid station spots and approximately 25m before and after.

 8. Failure to comply with emergency vehicles and event management staff during an event will result in automatic disqualification.
 Emergency vehicles and personnel have the right away at all times and an athlete must give them that right away by doing everything possible to get out of the way.

-Specific to Multi-Sport events, your governing body for this event is USA Triathlon.
+Specific to Multi-Sport events.
 The rules set forth by the governing body will be adhered to in most cases.
-However this event is owned and operated by 3 Disciplines, therefore we reserve the right as the owner, developer host of the event to add to, modify, or increase enforcement of a rules.
+However this event is owned and operated by 3 Disciplines, therefore we reserve the right as the owner, and developer host of the event to add to, modify, or increase enforcement of a rules.
 Especially when safety could be compromised in any way.
 The safety of athletes will never be compromised in any way.
-If the water conditions are reported un-safe by the Coast Guard or officials, or are unsafe as deemed by the event director that swim course will be modified or canceled.
+If the water conditions are reported unsafe by the Coast Guard or officials, or are unsafe as deemed by the event director that swims course will be modified or canceled.
 There will be no refunds.

 Specific to Multi-sport:

 The center line violation rule will result in a disqualification!
 An athlete cannot cross the center line for any reason whatsoever.
 This is extremely dangerous and could result in serious injury or death therefore will not be tolerated.